 I joined the mathematics department in 2005.
 I teach a wide range of undergraduate mathematics courses, focusing on introductory statistics courses.
 I am also very involved with Ithaca College's graduate teacher education programs: I teach a mathematics course for future elementary teachers, a graduate seminar in mathematics education, and I supervise student teachers during their professional semester.

-My research interests are in mathematics education, which is a field that uses tools from psychology, philosophy, history, sociology, and literary criticism (and more!) to investigate how people learn and understand mathematics.
+My research interests are in mathematics and statistics education, which is a field that uses tools from psychology, philosophy, history, sociology, and literary criticism (and more!) to investigate how people learn and understand mathematics and statistics.